-Scholarship award recipients will be selected on the basis of merit with consideration for:
+Award recipients will be selected on the basis of merit.
+Review panels will consider the following questions.

-- a clear explanation of the relevance of the applicant’s country, language, and proposed program of study to U.S. national security, broadly defined;
+- Does the applicant provide a clear and compelling explanation of the relevance of his or her country, language, field of study, and overseas study to U.S. national security, broadly defined?

 These qualities will be evaluated by IIE-organized regional review panels and the national nominating panel.
 The panels consist of faculty members and administrators representing diverse fields of study from colleges and universities from across the United States.
 The regional panels will make initial recommendations, and the national nominating panel will designate scholarship finalists to the National Security Education Program Office.